YM Careers has assembled nine of the best sources of non-dues revenue to consider for your association.

 3. Online career center sales

 According to association industry research from Community Brands, help with career advancement is one of the primary reasons members join associations.
-It also continues to be a top member benefit once members join.
+It also continues to be a top member benefit once new members join.

 Offering an online career center that provides career resources and connects your members and other job seekers in your industry with employers who are hiring gives you multiple ways to increase revenue: